 The laws and regulations that govern our business change rapidly.
 Evolving areas of law that are relevant to our business include privacy and security laws, proposed encryption laws, content regulation, information security accountability regulation, and sales and use tax laws and regulations and attempts to regulate activities on the Internet.
 Because of this rapidly evolving and uncertain regulatory environment, we cannot predict how these laws and regulations might affect our business.
-These uncertainties make it difficult to ensure compliance with the laws and regulations governing the Internet.
+These uncertainties make it difficult to ensure compliance with the laws and regulations governing or impacting our business.
 These laws and regulations could harm us by subjecting us to liability or forcing us to change how we do business.
 In addition, certain laws mandate that our customers contractually require us to protect the privacy and security of certain personal and health related information.
 If we fail to abide by these required contractual provisions, our customers may terminate their contracts with us.
 In addition, ARRA recently expanded the application of certain of the HIPAA privacy and security regulations to apply directly to business associates including us.
 Violations of HIPAA privacy and security regulations may result in civil and criminal penalties.
 Further, ARRA has increased these penalties and strengthened other enforcement provisions of HIPAA, which may result in increased enforcement activity.
 See "Business - Government Regulation of the Internet and the Healthcare Industry" for a more complete discussion of these laws and regulations.

-We may not be able to maintain our CMS certification to conduct HCAHPS surveys, and this could adversely affect our business.
+We may not be able to maintain our certification to conduct CMS mandated surveys, and this could adversely affect our business.

-Our survey product offerings include providing HCAHPS survey services to assist customers in their compliance with CMS regulations.
-We are currently designated as a CMS certified vendor to offer HCAHPS survey data collection services.
-If we are unable to maintain this certification, we would not be able to offer our customers this survey instrument and our business may suffer.
+Our survey product offerings include providing survey services to assist customers in their compliance with CMS regulations.
+We are currently designated by CMS as a certified vendor to offer CAHPS[®] Hospital Surveys and CAHPS[®] Home Health Care Surveys, including data collection and submission services.
+If we are unable to maintain these certifications, or secure certifications for future CMS mandated surveys, we would not be able to administer these survey instruments for our customers and our business may suffer.